ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 If the module returns facts that are often needed, an example of how to use them can be helpful.

+.. _return_block:

 RETURN Block
 ------------

-The RETURN section documents what the module returns, and is required for all new modules.
+The RETURN section documents what the module returns.

 For each value returned, provide a ``description``, in what circumstances the value is ``returned``, the ``type`` of the value and a ``sample``.
 For example, from the ``copy`` module: